$255 per analysis

 UV/Vis spectrophotometer, homogenizer, microplate reader

-One unit is defined as the change in absorbance at 470nm per minute from the formation of tetraguaiacol.
+Units per gram with one unit defined as the change in absorbance at 470nm per minute from the formation of tetraguaiacol.

 7-9 business days

 Is rush testing available?

 Britton Chance, A.C.
 Maehly, Method in Enzymology, Assay of catalases and peroxidases.
 Vol 2, Academic Press, New York, 1955, pp. 764-775.

 Samples are homogenized and enzymes are extracted into a cold, pH 6.5 buffer.
 A protein determination by the Bradford method is performed on the enzyme extract (supernatant) to normalize subsequent enzyme results to the efficiency of the protein extraction.
 The enzyme extract is mixed with hydrogen peroxide, guaiacol, and calcium.
 Peroxidase activity is measured spectrophotometrically by the rate of formation of tetraguaiacol at 470nm.

 Information Required by Submitter:

 Estimates of activity (if available) and composition of the sample matrix.